 Modernities in the Contact Zone: Translating across Unfamiliar Objects

-Keynote by: Prof. Dr. Elahe Hashemi Yekani (Humboldt Universität Berlin)
+Keynote by: Prof. Dr. Elahe Haschemi Yekani (Humboldt Universität Berlin)

 Career Workshop by Prof. Dr. Kylie Crane (Universität Rostock)